George Germanos: Biography

-On August 18, 1897, this declaration of union was dispatched to Rome and the Propaganda Fide supported the cause.
-Rome delayed an answer to this movement of union till March 31, 1900, when formally receive Archimandrite Germanos and twenty Orthodox families in the Catholic Church, and Germanos was named parish priest in Elbasan.
+On 18 August 1897 this declaration of union was dispatched to Rome and the Propaganda Fide supported the cause.
+Rome delayed an answer to this movement of union till 31 March 1900, when formally receive Archimandrite Germanos and twenty Orthodox families in the Catholic Church, and Germanos was named parish priest in Elbasan.

 Germanos was persecuted by Orthodox Metropolitan of Durrës, Procopius, and in March 1913, flew away from an attempt of his capture.
 Essad Pasha Toptani, Albanian minister of Interior, ordered him to be imprisoned and he was arrested in Elbasan and remained eight months in jail, accused of conspiracy.
 In 1914 he was exiled to Italy by Essad Pasha Toptani's orders and only returned in 1918, however Germanos was in fear of his life, because Procopius offered a reward by his assassination in Albanian lands.
 He continued with his project to build a church to the Byzantine Catholics of Elbasan and put pression in Rome to do it.
 Germanos refused an offer made by Procopius with 3,000 Turkish liras and abjuration of union with Catholic Church followed by his departure of Elbasan, and it was an attitude that renewed the faith of these Byzantines united to Catholicism.
 After that, a garrison of Serbian soldiers, instigated by Procopius, whom accused Germanos to be an Austrian spy, invaded his house and attempted against his life without success.

 Germanos considered to be necessary to envoy sisters to give religious instructions in Elbasan to Catholic families and in 1918 remembered Papadopoulos of sad situation of his church at time and in the same year was in Grottaferrata Abbey.

-George Germanos died in April, 1929 and the first church to Albanian Byzantine Catholics was built in August, four months after his death.
+George Germanos died in April 1929; the first church to Albanian Byzantine Catholics was built in August, four months after his death.